amilz/cash-dispatch/README.md

  distribution tree account with the following parameters:

 ### Tech Stack
-- [Anchor](anchor-lang.com): [Cash Dispatch Program](programs/cash-dispatch) for the on-chain creation and management of distribution trees
+- [Anchor](anchor-lang.com): [Dispatch Program](programs/cash-dispatch) for the on-chain creation and management of distribution trees
 - [TypeScript](https://www.typescriptlang.org/): [Program Test Suite](tests)
 - Optional User Verification: [Civc Identity.com On-chain Gateway](https://github.com/identity-com/on-chain-identity-gateway)

 ## Local Deployment
-The Cash Dispatch program is not yet deployed on any public Solana cluster.
+The Dispatch program is not yet deployed on any public Solana cluster.
 To test locally, you can use the following steps:
 Note: for local testing, we are using a simulated PYUSD token, `PyuSdRak7SLogVeLcj8tgAk1JCJvHpfZ9R5keq25BkS`.

 ### Prerequisites